aappddeevv/dynamics-client/docs/src/main/tut/docs/entity.md

 * `--query`: key=value pairs.
 The key will be used to sort the count results.
 * `--query-file`: A JSON file with key, value pairs.
 * `--filter`: Specify only the entity.
 A query will be created e.g. `--filter contact` === `--query contact='/contacts?$select=contactid`.
+* `--function` with `--filter`: Use the fast function approach, but if you do, you cannot use queries to count, you can only count the entire entity.

 Shell expansion can make specifying the query difficult on the command line. `--query-file` allows you to use single quotes in your query much